squeaky-pl/pystacia/doc/source/image.rst

 Working with images
 ===================

-The :class:`tinyimg.image.Image` is a central concept to the whole library.
+The :class:`pystacia.image.Image` is a central concept to the whole library.
 Though you typically don't use its constructor directly and rely on factories.
-All the functionality is implemented in :mod:`tinyimg.image` module but for convenience reasons attributes are imported to main :mod:`tinyimg` module from where you would import it.
+All the functionality is implemented in :mod:`pystacia.image` module but for convenience reasons attributes are imported to main :mod:`pystacia` module from where you would import it.

 Reading and writing